 4. Wildlife photography along the coast

 Get your inner wildlife photographer ready, as it’s not just the shorebirds that call the bird sanctuary home.

 Bush birds, hawks, raptors and the bitterbush blue butterfly can be seen flapping through the sky.
 You also might spot a stumpy lizard or another scaly species pitter-pattering along the coast.

 Check out our tips for wildlife photography to get some inspiration.

-The Adelaide Shorebird Festival is on throughout November – a perfect opportunity to explore the Adelaide International Bird Sanctuary while it's Park of the Month.
+The Adelaide Shorebird and Dolphin Festival is on throughout November – a perfect opportunity to explore the Adelaide International Bird Sanctuary and Adelaide Dolphin Sanctuary as they come together for Park of the Month.
 Check the website to see what’s in store.

 Like what you just read?
 There’s plenty more where this came from.
 Make sure you don’t miss a post by